 - Search Engine Marketing– This is a little different from SEO.
 Businesses can pay search engines a price to place their links in one of the top results to get better exposure.

-- Video Marketing – Creating videos that educate and entertain the customers and increase their engagement.
+- Video Marketing – Creating videos that educate and entertain customers and increase their engagement.

-Marketing and Advertising: Are They Different or Same?
+Marketing and Advertising: Are They Different or the Same?

 Conclusively, marketing is a wider concept that can be divided into advertising, market research, media planning, community relations, public relations, sales strategy, and customer support.